bobfrimps/Azure_Resume/README.md

 # Azure_Resume
-This repo will be used for my Azure resume
+This repo is for my cloud Resume